 Please see map for details

-The next two days are generally for sightseeing as you head around the region by car taking in some of the epic monasteries and villages.
-You’ll hopefully visit the Shey Palace, Likir, Basgo & Alchi Monastery, Sangam and Thickset.
+If you have more time it is worth getting a taxi to visit the Shey Palace, Likir, Basgo & Alchi Monastery, Sangam and Thickset.
 If you’re lucky you’ll witness the Grand Hemis Festival at Hemis monastery.
-You return to your hotel both nights.

-You will take a jeep from Leh to your starting point at Martselang (3600 m).
+You will need to get a jeep from Leh to the starting point at Martselang (3600 m).
 As you drive you may be given the opportunity to visit the Palace of Ladakh.
-After your tour you will drive to Martselang, where you meet your trek guides.
-Here your trek begins as you now enter the Hemis National Park, where, if you’re lucky, you may glimpse endangered wildlife such as the elusive snow leopard, Tibetan wolf and the great Golden eagle.
-You now trek for several hours to the small village of Chogdo (4000 m).
+The trek begins as one enters the Hemis National Park, where, if you’re lucky, you may glimpse endangered wildlife such as the elusive snow leopard, Tibetan wolf and the great Golden eagle.
+You will trek for several hours to the small village of Chogdo (4000 m).

 Today you head for Skiu via Markha!
 Along the way you will make several river crossings.
-Make sure to bring several boots!
 Once at Markha you will have time to explore the village before pushing on to Skiu.
 Once out of Markha you will descend through the small provinces of Nakdi , Sarah and Hamburjah and Pentre.
 Each province is only inhabited by 2 to 3 families roughly.
 After trekking through lush flatlands you reach your campsite at Skiu where you bed down for the night.

 Today you follow the Zankar river upstream to the small village of Skiu.
 Here you will turn away from the main river and follow the stunning gorge up into Shingo.
 You camp overnight here.

 Today is a big day.
 You begin your steady ascent up to the base of Stok la (4900 m).
 From there your trail becomes steeper as you climb ever higher to cross the pass.
 However, you’ll be rewarded along the climb with stunning views of the Indus valley and the incredibly colourful rock formations of Stok la.
 After crossing and taking in the amazing vistas you then begin your decent.
 You take the trail along the mountainside until you reach the village of Stok.
-From here you take a car back to your hotel in let where you stay the night.
+From here you will need to arrange transport back to Leh.

 A beautiful video overview of the last several days of the Markha Valley Trek by Martin Kubini.
 The video is 2:50 long.